 On the 1st July this year, I’m leaving the UK to head off for a massive adventure.
 It’s just over 3 months away and time seems to be passing very quickly.
+In this PCT Prep blog I share my realisation that I can’t do this alone – it takes a village.

 Last month I decided to start a monthly Pacific Crest Trail Preparation blog, with hope that it will be of interest and also that I’ll find some accountability in the telling, to help me get my laid back arse into gear.